 I also completed the Level 1 Triathlon Coaching course, as I thought this may be more appropriate for open water swimming.
 I really enjoyed learning about coaching the three sports and the transition phases, despite not being a runner or cyclist myself due to a congenital knee condition.
-I have subsequently coached adult swim sessions at Crawley Triathlon Club for a few years and Junior Triathlon training and Open Water Skills courses.
+I have subsequently coached adult swim sessions at Crawley Triathlon Club for a few years and Junior Triathlon training with KidsTriUK and Open Water Skills courses at WeirWood Reservoir.

 I still wanted to understand better how humans move through water efficiently, and apply this to my coaching.
 I originally trained as an Occupational Therapist, so have a good knowledge of human anatomy.
 I had already come across Total Immersion swimming which I knew focused on improving technique and reducing drag rather than building your aerobic engine.
 I decided to research this in more depth.
 I attended an 'Effortless Endurance' Workshop and learnt that Total Immersion thinks about swimming and how to practice in a totally different way to traditional coaching, which I felt made so much sense.
 I realised that this was just what I had been looking for as a coaching method to pursue.

-I qualified under the apprenticeship scheme with Master TI coach Tracey Baumann from Swim Solutions.
+I qualified under the apprenticeship scheme with Master TI coach Tracey Baumann.
 The TI coach training, especially doing a one-to-one apprenticeship, for both Levels 1 and 2, has taught me so much more about how swimming works.

 The pool is located on a property in the heart of the beautiful Ashdown Forest, in East Sussex.
 This pool is accessible to swimmers from East and West Sussex, Surrey and Kent.
 When making an enquiry or booking a session, the pool address and directions will be sent to you.